-Category Column/Field Description General These fields identify t he policy profile you are creating or editing.
+Category Column/Field Description General These fields identify the policy profile you are creating or editing.
 Name The name of the policy profile that you are editing or copying.
 If you are copying a profile, the name of the copy will be Copy of selected_policyProfile , where selected_policyProfile is the name of the original profile.
 To change the name of the profile copy, type over the generated name with the new name in this field.
-The policy profile description, if it exists.
+Description The policy profile description, if it exists.
 You can edit or add a description.
 Created (Available in the Edit and View versions of the profile) The name of the user who created the policy profile, and the date and time the profile was created.
 You can click the hyperlinked name to send an email to the user who created the profile.
 Updated (Available in the Edit and View versions of the profile) The name of the user who last updated the policy profile, and the date and time the profile was updated.
 You can click the hyperlinked name to send an email to the user who updated the profile.

-Table 8-40 • Policy Details Window
+Table 8-43 • Policy Details Window

 Category Column/Field Description Vulnerabilities The following define policies that automatically approve or reject inventory items with security vulnerabilities.
 Note - These policies ignore suppressed vulnerabilities when making decisions whether to automatically approve or reject published inventory items.
 (A change in policy due to the suppression of a vulnerability does not change the existing approval/rejection status of an inventory item unless the item is manually recalled and then republished.)
-Click this icon next to a vulnerability policy to provide (or edit or view) meaningful content intended for inventory reviewers about the impact of the given policy.
+E Click this icon next to a vulnerability policy to provide (or edit or view) meaningful content intended for inventory reviewers about the impact of the given policy.
 For example, this content might include reasons why the specific security vulnerabilities identified in the policy pose a risk to your intellectual property.
 This information is propagated to those project inventory items that are actually rejected by the policy, providing reviewers with context about the inventory's status.
 For more information, see Adding Reviewer Content to Policies.
 Only auto-approve inventory items if there are no associated security vulnerabilities Select this checkbox to have Code Insight skip any matching license- based or component policies if the inventory item has any associated security vulnerabilities.
 Reject inventory items if any associated security vulnerabilities have a CVSS score above <score></score> Select this checkbox to have Code Insight automatically reject any inventory items with any associated security vulnerabilities that have a CVSS score above the value you enter.
 (The scores available for this field are based on the CVSS version currently used by Code Insight.
 For information, see Security Vulnerabilities Associated with Inventory.)
 This policy takes precedence over any other automated approval policy.
-Image: See Impact on Policies When Code Insight's CVSS Configuration Changes for details.
+Note - If the Code Insight System Administrator changes the CVSS version used by Code Insight, the value you selected for this field might change.
+See Impact on Policies When Code Insight's CVSS Configuration Changes for details.

-Table 8-40 • Policy Details Window (con ---
+Table 8-43 - Policy Details Window (con ---